kubernetes/enhancements/keps/sig-node/5855-noexec-emptyDir/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

+#### ACL

+Using ACLs would allow per-user or per-group control (e.g. allow/deny execute on specific files or directories).
+ACLs are applied at the file or directory level, not to the whole filesystem.
+We did not choose this because:

+- Control is per file/directory and per user/group, not filesystem-wide.
+- The root user can still execute any binary because ACLs do not restrict root in the same way a mount option does.

+#### SELinux

+Using SELinux could restrict execution based on context.
+We did not choose this because:

+- Root can still execute binaries when SELinux policy allows it and we need execution disabled at the mount level for the whole volume.
+- Behavior depends on the host's SELinux configuration and policy, which is not uniform across environments.

 ## Infrastructure Needed (Optional)